ElixirTeSS/TeSS/README.md

 Make sure tess_user is either the owner of the TeSS database (to be created in the next step), or is a superuser.
 Otherwise, you may run into some issues when running and managing the TeSS app.

-Normally you'd start postgres with something like (passing the path to your database with -D):
+If postres is not already running, you can start postgres with something like (passing the path to your database with -D):

     $ pg_ctl -D ~/Postgresql/data/ start

-From command prompt:
+From command prompt, create *tess_user* and set its password:

-    $ createuser --superuser tess_user

-*(Note: You may need to run the above, and following commands as the `postgres` user: `sudo su - postgres`)*

-Connect to your postgres database console as database admin 'postgres' (modify to suit your postgres database installation):

-    $ sudo -u postgres psql
+    $ sudo -i -u postgres

-Or from Mac OS X
+    $ createuser -Prlds tess_user

-    $ sudo psql postgres
+    $ exit

-From the postgres console, set password for user 'tess_user':

-    postgres=# \password tess_user

-*If your tess_user is not a superuser, make sure you grant it a privilege to create databases:*

-    postgres=# ALTER USER tess_user CREATEDB;

 > Handy Postgres/Rails tutorials:
 >